yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Is Yggdrasil safe?

-All traffic sent across the Yggdrasil network is encrypted end-to-end.
-Assuming that our crypto is solid, it cannot be decrypted or read by any intermediate nodes, and can only be decrypted by the recipient for which it was intended.
-However, please note that Yggdrasil has not been officially externally audited.
+All traffic sent across the Yggdrasil Network is encrypted end-to-end, such that it cannot be decrypted or read by any intermediate nodes, and can only be decrypted by the recipient for which it was intended.

+However, it is still a public network, therefore you should take adequate precautions when using Yggdrasil, such as using a firewall and not exposing services you do not want others to be able to reach.

+We also feel that it is important to highlight that, even though Yggdrasil is using industry-standard cryptography, our codebase has not been officially externally audited.

 ### Is Yggdrasil stable?

 Yggdrasil is relatively stable and very rarely crashes, although our official stance is that it is still alpha software and comes with all of the usual warnings.
 You should expect things to not be wholly smooth in all cases and therefore you should probably not run any mission-critical or life-and-death workloads over Yggdrasil at this time.

 You should also make sure that you stay up-to-date as often as possible with the latest versions to ensure that your node continues to be compatible as we make protocol changes.

 ### Is Yggdrasil anonymous?

 No, it is not a goal of the Yggdrasil project to provide anonymity.
 Direct peers over the Internet will be able to see your IP address and may be able to use this information to determine your location or identity.
 Multicast-discovered peerings on the same network will typically expose your device MAC address.
 Other nodes on the network may be able to discern some information about which nodes you are peered with.

 ### Will my machine be exposed to other users of the network?

 Typically yes, you will be routable from other nodes on the network.
 If you want to restrict incoming connections to your machine, you should use an IPv6 firewall.
 The steps for this will vary from platform to platform.

 #### Linux (with `ip6tables`)

 Assuming your TUN/TAP adapter is named `tun0`:

 ```
 ip6tables -A INPUT -i tun0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT
 ip6tables -A INPUT -i tun0 -m conntrack --ctstate INVALID -j DROP